 5. Deep Vein Thrombosis

 It’s another type of blood clotting that occurs at the deep vein in the leg.
 Signs of deep vein thrombosis include swollen veins that are red or hardening, pain, tenderness, cramping, and discomfort when standing or walking.
 In severe cases, you may cough up blood, feel shortness of breath or rapid breathing, sharp pain in the chest, and extreme lightheadedness.
-It’s essential to call your doctor when you experience the mentioned symptoms as DVT can be fatal.
+It’s essential to call a Varicose Veins Specialist located in Phoenix when you experience the mentioned symptoms as DVT can be fatal.

 Venous Disease Prevention